reliv/zf2-elfinder/README.md

 But if you need authentication you may want to check out the ZfUser module and see if that works for you.

+## Change Log
+v2.0.0-alpha
+  * Added composer definition to use upstream ElFinder package instead of using our own.
+  * Added [Asset Manager](https://github.com/RWOverdijk/AssetManager) module as a dependency to handle building the needed JS and CSS files.
+  * Cleaned up views

+Please report any bugs you find.

 ## Requirements
 [PHP 5.4+](http://php.net/)